 Poplar™ is a graph-programming framework for the Graphcore Intelligence Processing Unit (IPU), a new type of processor aimed at artificial intelligence and machine learning applications.
 An overview of the IPU architecture and programming model can be found in the IPU Programmer’s Guide.
 You should familiarize yourself with this document before reading this guide.

 The Poplar SDK includes tools and libraries to support programming the IPU.
 The Poplar SDK libraries provide a C++ interface.
 Poplar also supports industry-standard machine learning frameworks such as TensorFlow, MXNET, ONNX, Keras, and PyTorch which can be accessed from Python.
+See the Getting Started Guide for your IPU system for how to install the Poplar SDK.

 There are a number of example programs included with the SDK in the